-With 26,000 acres of land and water, Patoka Lake is a fine example of lake ecology.
+With nearly 26,000 acres of land and water, Patoka Lake is a fine example of lake ecology.
 An 8,800-acre lake provides habitat for freshwater jellyfish and bald eagle nesting sites.
 River otters and osprey were reintroduced at Patoka by the DNR.

 The lake is located just south of the historic towns of French Lick and West Baden, and just east of historic Jasper.